influxdata/influxdb/CONTRIBUTING.md

 Pre-commit checks
 -------------

-We have a pre commit hook to make sure code is formatted properly and vetted before you commit any changes.
-We strongly recommend using the pre commit hook to guard against accidentally committing unformatted code.
+We have a pre-commit hook to make sure code is formatted properly and vetted before you commit any changes.
+We strongly recommend using the pre-commit hook to guard against accidentally committing unformatted code.
 To use the pre-commit hook, run the following:

     cd $GOPATH/src/github.com/influxdb/influxdb
     cp .hooks/pre-commit .git/hooks/